system-zero/system-zero/data/docs/la.md

- again: the `and` and the `or` keywords, instead of && and ||, it adds clarity to the code, and shows clear the intention of a logical operation, which some of them sometime can be complex.
+ again: the `and` and the `or` keywords, instead of && and ||, it adds clarity to the code, and shows clear the intention of a logical operation, which some of them sometimes can be complex.
 Also slowly the reading of the code becomes a real reading!
-As languages that use a syntax that you need at least at the begining, to desipher them first, and for as long it takes to become a second nature to write and especially read from another human, as it doesn't show at all intentions, or you might need to be a genious to understand them as fast as should be and not more.
+As languages that use a syntax that you need (at least at the begining) to desipher them first, and for as long it takes to become a second nature to write and especially read from another human, as it doesn't show at all intentions, or you might need to be a genious to understand them as fast as should be and not more.